Literacy: Reading for Pleasure and Tiered Vocabulary

 Literacy is not just about spelling and punctuation.
 It is something that you do in all subjects, and something that you will need when you leave Toot Hill School in everyday life and in your careers.

-It also indicates that all students should be encouraged to:
+All students should be encouraged to:

 - ‘make extended, independent contributions that develop ideas in depth’

 - ‘make purposeful presentations that allow them to speak with authority on significant subjects’

 - ‘engage with texts that challenge preconceptions and develop understanding beyond the personal and immediate’